anonymous0118999/mlsyssubmission/README.md

 ## XLA Dumps

 There are a few XLA dumps present within the supplement.
-The first is the folder titled `text_xla_dumps`.
 This is for the synthetic experiment.
 The first model considered is a matrix-vector product.
 In pure numpy it can be expressed with:

 ```
 W = np.random.randn(5,5)  # a 5x5 random matrix (from a Multivariate Normal dist.)